HARDWARE-MANUFACTURINGS-LAB/RPU-ADVANCED-CONCEPTS/README.md

     etc.

-example  :  mov  rax ,  rbx, 3, 4 ; 3  and  4  is  rax  and  rbx  value
+example  :  mov  rax ,  rbx, 3, 4 ,  0x2063e, 0x26893; 3  and  4  is  rax  and  rbx  value,   and  its  memory  position  explicitly